yash24septem/Co-Vijay/README.md

 # Co-Vijay

-This project is being made in our college Technical Fest "Avishkar" of MNNIT Allahabad \n We are a group of three students working on this project ,
+This project is being made in our college Technical Fest "Avishkar" of MNNIT Allahabad We are a group of three students working on this project ,
-                   Yash Khandelwal ,
+                 *Yash Khandelwal ,
-                   Satya Prakash Satyam ,
+                 *Satya Prakash Satyam ,
-                   Ayushman Singh .
+                 *Ayushman Singh .

 This project helps the student in registering and booking vaccination slots to get themselves vaccinated and help our country fight against COVID.

-This project will be made using Java EE and frameworks Spring/Spring Boot.
+This project will be made using Javafx and using relational database such as MySQL.

 The features that we have planned to include in the project are :
                 1. Separate login for government officials and people.